 25 minutes from Downtown Austin

-Emma Long Metropolitan Park is a 25-minute drive from downtown Austin, but it’s still inside of city limits—making it one of very few places folks can camp within the city.
+Emma Long Metropolitan Park is a 25-minute drive from Downtown Austin, but it’s still inside of city limits—making it one of very few places folks can camp within the city.
 Located on Lake Austin, the park has a plethora of amenities for visitors, ranging from volleyball courts to fishing piers to 12 miles of hiking and biking trails open seven days a week, 365 days a year.
 Single-day-use areas make it a great place to spend a sunny day, whether you prefer picnicking, swimming on the sandy shores, walking the park’s trails or boating on the Colorado River.

 View of people Paddle boarding on the Colorado River from a Cliff in Bastrop Texas